-The Local Organizer (LO) program is a resource offered by the Electoral College in support of individual initiates who are working toward applying for a chartered camp of U.S.G.L.
+The Local Organizer (LO) program is a resource offered by the Electoral College in support of individual initiates with the goal of applying for a chartered camp of U.S.G.L.
 Please view the Local Organizer Guidelines for more information on the LO Program.
 Participation in the program makes resources available to aspiring Camp Masters, such as access to a Mentor and to the Clerk-house U.S.G.L.
 Announcement List.

 Requirements for Starting a New Camp

-Please view the EC Criteria for Camp, Oases, and Lodges to find the minimum standards set by the Electoral College for the three levels of local body.
-Camps are the most basic level of local body, while oases and lodges grow out of camps.
+Please view the EC Criteria for Camp, Oases, and Lodges to find the minimum standards set by the Electoral College for the three levels of a local body.
+Camps are the first level of local body, while Oases and Lodges grow out of said Camps.

-Under present policy, it takes a minimum of three initiates to start a new camp.
-The prospective master must be at least Third Degree and two of the other prospective members must be of at least the First Degree.
-Also, the name you use for your prospective camp cannot have been used for another local body in recent history.
+Under the present policy, it takes a minimum of three initiates to start a new camp.
+The prospective master must be at least a Third Degree initiate and two of the other prospective members must be of at least the First Degree.

-To charter a new camp, you must submit a completed Application for Camp Charter to the Electoral College, which can be obtained by emailing the Document Control Officer at firstname.lastname@example.org.
-An application fee in the amount of $30.00 must be submitted.
+To charter a new camp, you must submit a completed Application for Camp Charter to the Electoral College, which can be obtained by emailing the Document Control Officer at email@example.com.
+An application fee in the amount of $30.00 must be submitted as well.

 If you have any questions regarding the camp application procedure, email the Electoral College Secretary at firstname.lastname@example.org.